Master of Business Administration (MBA) Degree, Online Program

 MBA Elective Course Add/Drop Policy and Procedures

 Due to the unique term schedule followed by the Jones Graduate School of Business MBA programs, MBA students have special procedures they must follow to make schedule changes.
-The Jones Graduate School of Business Registrar Department administers an add/drop policy which allows students to add/drop elective courses at various times throughout the semester.
-For all elective courses, student may not add/drop a course after the deadline for the appropriate term.
+The Jones Graduate School of Business Registrar Department administers an add/drop policy which allows students to add or drop elective courses at various times throughout the semester.
+For all elective courses, student may not add or drop a course after the deadline for the appropriate term.

 Withdrawal Policy

 A Jones Graduate School of Business student, participating in any offered program, may voluntarily withdraw from school at any time.
-Upon withdrawal, Rice University applies a sliding scale to tuition, which is noted in the university's Academic Calendar posted on the Rice Office of the Registrar website.
+Upon withdrawal, Rice University applies a sliding scale to tuition, which is noted in the university's Academic Calendar.

 Jones Graduate School of Business Student Handbook

 Generally, the Jones Graduate School of Business adheres to the academic regulations of Rice University.
 However, the Jones Graduate School of Business MBA program has unique policies and procedures that vary from the Office of Graduate and Postdoctoral Studies regarding, but not limited to, leave of absence, withdrawals and readmission, add/drop, and academic dismissal.
-A copy of the handbook is available on Campus Groups.
+A copy of the handbook is available on Campus Groups (for all programs except the MBA Degree, Online Program, MBA@Rice).

 Financial Aid

 Jones Graduate School of Business scholarships are awarded at the point of admission and are based on the merit of the application.
-Financial assistance is generally awarded one academic year at a time.
-Continuation of assistance depends on Satisfactory Academic Progress (SAP) in accordance with Academic and Professional Standards of performance, professional behavior, and is subject to the availability of funds.
-Academic or disciplinary probation, suspension, or general failure to maintain academic pace will result in the removal of all forms of financial assistance (i.e. scholarship, employment, Federal/State student loans, etc.).
-Students have the right to appeal the suspension.
-All appeals will be reviewed by a committee.
+Financial assistance is generally awarded for one academic year at a time.
+Continuation of assistance depends on maintaining Satisfactory Academic Progress (SAP) in accordance with Academic and Professional Standards of performance, professional behavior, and is subject to the availability of funds.
+Academic or disciplinary probation, suspension, or general failure to maintain academic progress may result in the removal of all forms of financial assistance (i.e. scholarships, Federal/State student loans, etc.).
+Students have the right to appeal the suspension of financial aid; all appeals will be reviewed by a committee.

 Additional Information